salkuadrat/learning/packages/learning_input_image/README.md

 # InputImage

-Input image to be used by ML vision learning plugins.
+Input image package to be used by other learning plugins.

 ```
 $ flutter pub add flutter_input_image